MarekPli/Chinese/README.md

 If you press Tr/Simp (Traditional/Simple), both tratitional and simple (modern) form of sign would be available by buttons.

+By press an added button below, a picture of a character would be shown (using a program from operation system).

+## Meaning list
+There is a double meaning list: two sub-lists are created.

+First one, information of a character and its content.

-Meaning list: my own collection of characters and words from different sources, including handbooks.
-All words with chosen character are shown.
+The second, words that include chosen character. is my own collection of characters and words from different sources, including handbooks.
+Program reads a file (not included here).

+Using "Add" (Polish "Dodaj") you can add all the characters used in the first or the second sub-list.

-You can shorten a meaning list to three lines, if Show all button is inactive.
+You can shorten sub-lists to three lines each, if Show all button is inactive.
+It can be done to reach a picture of a character.

 ## Sources
 Pictures of font and Chinese pronounciation files are available